Skip to main content Skip to footer site map

 Table of Contents

 As an employer, you have various responsibilities when it comes to filing Form W-2.
 You need to give a copy to the employee and one to the Social Security Administration.
-You may also have to send a copy to your state (or submit a state-generated form).
-Both must be done in an accurate and timely manner, or penalties may result.
-The upcoming filing season brings new deadlines and other rule changes that may make it even more difficult to file Form W-2 correctly and on time.
+Copies to the Social Security Administration must be accompanied by Form W-3, Transmittal of Wage and Tax Statements.
+You may also have to send a copy of the W-2 to your state (or submit a state-generated form).
+All of this must be done in an accurate and timely manner, or penalties may result.
+The upcoming filing season will be here before you know it.

-Note: The same filing federal deadlines for Form W-2 apply for Form 1099-MISC issued to independent contractors reporting non-employee compensation in box 7.
-The transmittals of 1099-MISC are sent to the IRS (not the Social Security Administration).
+Note: The same federal filing deadline for Form W-2s applies to Form 1099-NEC issued to independent contractors.
+The transmittals of 1099-NEC are sent to the IRS (not the Social Security Administration).

-There is safe harbor relief for employers regarding penalties from failing to file correct forms or failing to provide employees with correct statements.
-No penalties apply and no corrected W-2 is necessary if no single amount in error differs from the correct amount by more than $100 and no single amount reported for tax withheld differs from the correct amount by more than $25.
+You want to report information on a W-2 accurately, but if you make a mistake, there is safe harbor relief for employers regarding penalties for not filing correct forms or providing employees with accurate statements.
+No penalties apply and no corrected W-2 is necessary if no amount in error differs from the correct amount by more than $100 and no single amount reported for tax withheld differs from the correct amount by more than $25.

 If this special safe harbor does not apply, you can still limit penalties considerably if you fall under the de minimis rule for corrections.
 You must meet all of the following conditions: